How to configure WPA2 on Windows XP

 In order to connect to K-State Salina's secure wireless network with a Windows operating system you will need to install the SecureW2 supplicant.
 To do so:

-Download and run the SecureW2 Installer for Windows. (eID and password required)
+Download and run one of the SecureW2 Installers listed below (eID and password required):

 Use the default options listed on the installation screens.